lin-lab/GMMAT/README.md

 # GMMAT (Generalized Linear Mixed Model Association Test)

+# Update (10/29/2018)

+There is an updated version of GMMAT [here](https://github.com/hanchenphd/GMMAT).
+This code is no longer being maintained.
+Please use the updated version.

+# Description

 GMMAT is an R package for performing genetic association tests for outcomes with distribution in the exponential family (e.g. binary outcomes) based on the generalized linear mixed model.
 It can be used to